Jojo25011990/Panda-Css-Art-with-Hearts/readme.md

-# CSS Art Image - Mickey Mouse
+# CSS Art Image - Panda with Hearts

 -   This project is part of my personal CSS Art gallery.
 It’s designed as a static visual piece (like an image), not optimized for responsiveness or mobile – desktop only.
 Created with HTML5 + CSS3.